evdcush/TensorFlow-wheels/env-setup-guide.md

 * * *

-## \*Buntu 16.04 OR 18.04
+## \*Buntu 18.04

-### `16.04`
-Xenial Ubuntu has native support from all the libraries and software you need for your deep-learning env.
-From my own experience, it's also probably the most stable, solid distro I've ever used, even amongst other buntu LTS releases.
+Install your preferred flavor of Ubuntu 18.04.
+Buntu has native support from all the libraries and software you need for your deep-learning env.
-- [**Xubuntu**](https://xubuntu.org/): my recommendation for Ubuntu.
-It's an official flavor of Ubuntu that has a very clean, lightweight desktop environment (XFCE), without most of the bloat from vanilla Ubuntu.

-### `18.04`
-With native support for CUDA 10.0, 18.04 is finally a viable option for your GPU machine. **This is now the primary ubuntu version I use when building.** While I still think 16.04 is far better than 18.04, if you are running a GPU setup, I would recommend `18.04`, as you will have less concerns about compatibility with the newer CUDA versions and you already have the latest GCC-7.
+I recommend [Xubuntu](https://xubuntu.org/download#lts).
+It's what all my machines use; clean, fast, lightweight enough for my westmere thinkpad, and without the Ubuntu bloat.

 ### Properly configured python environment